i2group/analyze/documentation/developer_essentials_example_rest.md

     5. In the Import window, click **General** &gt; **Existing Projects into Workspace**, and then click **Next**.
     6. Click **Browse** at the top of the window, and then select the `C:\IBM\i2analyze\SDK\sdk-projects\master` directory.
     7. Click **Finish** to complete the import process.

-    8. Repeat the import process to import `C:\IBM\i2analyze\SDK\sdk-projects\da-example-common`
+2. Repeat steps 1d to 1g to import `C:\IBM\i2analyze\SDK\sdk-projects\da-example-common` into Eclipse.

-2. If the development version of i2 Analyze is running, stop the server from Eclipse.
+3. If the development version of the `i2analyze` server is running, stop the server from Eclipse.
-3. Open a command prompt as Administrator, and navigate to the `C:\IBM\i2analyze\SDK\sdk-projects\master` directory.
+4. Open a command prompt as Administrator, and navigate to the `C:\IBM\i2analyze\SDK\sdk-projects\master` directory.
-4. Run the following command:
+5. Run the following command:

     ``` pre
     build -pr da-subset-rest-example -t addDaodDataSource